OctopusDeploy/docs/docs/octopus-rest-api/examples/create-azure-service-principal.md

 ---
 title: Create an Azure service principal
-description: Example scripts to create an Azure service principal
+description: Example scripts to create an Azure service principal in Octopus.
 ---

 ## Description